 Purpura – A blue, black or purple discoloration on the skin after a cosmetic laser treatment.

 Q-Switch – A laser that uses energy to create short pulses with high amounts of energy with control.
-The control allows the the technician to stop the “q-factor” by preventing lasting effects.
+The control allows the technician to stop the “q-factor” by preventing lasting effects.

 Radiant Energy (Q) – Electromagnetic waves in the form of energy.
 Expressed in Joules.

-Radiation Therapy – Because it has been documented to have an effect on the human immune system, in patients taking immunosuppressant medications, laser is not recommended at this time.
-Several studies have demonstrated positive effects of different lasers counteracting radiation therapy nausea; however, more research is needed.
+Radiation Therapy – Because it has been documented to have an effect on the human immune system, in patients taking immunosuppressant medications, the laser is not recommended at this time.
+Several studies have demonstrated the positive effects of different lasers counteracting radiation therapy nausea; however, more research is needed.